rackerlabs/docs-dedicated-load-balancer-v3/docs/general-api-info/service-access-endpoints.rst

 Service access
 ==============

-Use the following global endpoint to submit requests to the |apiservice|.
+Use the following global endpoint to submit requests to the |apiservice|:

 ``https://lb.dedicated.api.rackspace.com/3.0/{tenant_id}``